cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/squatter.rst

     continuing.
 Can be used to provide some load balancing.
 Accepts fractional amounts. |v3-new-feature|

-.. option:: -T directory
+.. option:: -T reindextiers

-    When indexing, work on a temporary copy of the search engine databases in *directory*.
-That directory would typically be on some very fast filesystem, like an SSD or tmpfs.
-This option may not work with all search engines, but it's only effect is to speed up initial indexing.
-    Xapian only.
+    In compact mode, a comma-separated subset of the source tiers (see **-t**) to be reindexed.
+Similar to **-X** but allows limiting the tiers that will be reindexed.
     |v3-new-feature|

 .. option:: -t srctier...